For all Preschool questions, contact:

 Is lunch provided?

 Breakfast and lunch are not built into the designated preschool hours.
-The opportunity to eat breakfast will be determined by enrollment in a before school program.
+The opportunity to eat breakfast will be determined by optional enrollment in a wrap-around service program.

 Can I drop off my child early or pick my child up late?